cellarium-ai/cellarium-cloud/src/casp/services/admin/README.md

-# Inference Service Description
+# Admin Service Description
+## Depends on `db` module
-It is required to have a `src/casp/.env` with `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS` variable which includes service account json credentials dumped as oneline string
+It is required to have a `src/.env` with `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS` variable which includes service account json credentials dumped as oneline string

 ## Building Docker Image
 ```